flipkart-incubator/ultra-docs/docs/clients.md

 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Flipkart plus coins page | `fapp://action?value={"params": {"screenName": "LOCKED_COINS","valid":true},"screenType": "multiWidgetPage","type":"NAVIGATION","url": "locked-coins"}` |

+#### Notify page location change [REACT-NATIVE-ONLY]

+For basic analytics, Flipkart tries to optimize the funnel.
+For this purpose, its important to understand your funnel using events whenever a page change happens.
+On webviews, a page change can be inferred using the change in URL.
+But on react native, there is no way to infer this.
+Hence you are required to call this method to let flipkart's analytics to know that the user has navigated to a page.

+Call this whenever the screen changes.
+For e.g once on homepage and then on search page and then on details page.
+Also call this if your screen changes when the back button is pressed.

+`notifyPageLocationChange(currentUri: string, isBackNavigation: boolean): void`

+currentUri : Some representation of the current page in the URI format.
+E.g : http://example.com/search

+isBackNavigation: true if the page opened due to a back navigation.

 ### Contacts Module (from flipkart app v6.3, ultra v1.4.1)
 Helps in launching a UI that allows user to select a contact from his address book.